-As of July 1, 2014, we had options to purchase an aggregate of 3,964,800 shares of common stock outstanding under our 2008 Plan.
+As of August 1, 2014, we had options to purchase an aggregate of 3,964,800 shares of common stock outstanding under our 2008 Plan, without giving effect to the Stock Consolidation.

 Our Board of Directors adopted our 1999 Plan on December 6, 1999.
 The 1999 Plan has terminated under its own terms, and as a result, no awards may currently be granted under the 1999 Plan.
 However, most of the options and awards that have already been granted pursuant to the 1999 Plan remain outstanding.